 I’m an INTJ and so I tend to overanalyze.
 I’m married to Daniel (ENFP) who is my business partner and the voice of fully 37% of what gets written down here.

 Books are the most important technology, and I’m thankful that I live in a time where they are more available and accessible than ever.
 Other than that, I’m an analoguist (otherwise known as a nouveau-luddite.)
 Here’s an ongoing, dated list of some of the books I’ve been reading.

 Brook There: Organic cotton undies and bras, made in the USA.
 Daniel and I run this clothing brand together, and it represents what I might call our business aesthetics: ethical, made in america, organic, and minimalist.

-Autodidact Degree: I like to say I’m in year four of a ten year autodidact program in Arabic language and Middle Eastern Studies.
+Autodidact Degree: I like to say I’m in year five of a ten year autodidact program in Arabic language and Middle Eastern Studies.

 Arabiclanguage.me: A dual-language study site that I produce in collaboration with Kifah Abdulla.
 We also have a weekly conversation group in Portland- join us if that’s your cup of tea (it’s at a coffee shop.)

 Translation: First translation project: Dead Still Dream– Poetry by Kifah Abdulla, translated from the Arabic by me.
 More related translation and editing projects coming soon.